dylan-lang/dylan-programming-book/source/inherit.rst

 superclasses.
 But we cannot always order its superclasses in terms of specificity.

-`See Graph of vehicle classes that use multiple inheritance. <inherit.htm#99930>`_ illustrates our current definitions of *<vehicle>* and of *<vehicle>* ’s subclasses.
+`Graph of vehicle classes that use multiple inheritance. <inherit.htm#99930>`_ illustrates our current definitions of *<vehicle>* and of *<vehicle>* ’s subclasses.